 - Stop smoking

-Early stages of diabetic retinopathy need no treatment.
-However, regular monitoring and preventive measures (as mentioned above) has to be taken.
+Early stages of diabetic retinopathy may not require any treatment.
+However, regular monitoring and preventive measures (as mentioned above) should be under taken.
 Severe visual loss can be prevented if diabetic retinopathy is detected early and treated.
-Thus it is important for a dilated eye exam at least once a year.
+Thus it is important to undergo a full dilated eye examination by your Eye Specialist at least once a year.